joanpalin/AI-Workshop/Takeaways/Manager_brief_email_template.md

 The business case is time saved on a specific, measurable task.
 Identify one task your team currently does manually that involves reading documents, comparing them to external sources, or producing a structured written output.
 Run the agent on that task.
 Measure the time difference.
 That is the business case — built from your own numbers, not vendor projections.

 ---

-*Cisco AI Technical Workshop — London, 16 June 2026*
-*This template is yours to adapt and use.
-Remove this footer before sending.*